CMTA/RuleEngine/README.md

 The release 1.1 contains the different fixes and improvements related to this audit.

 The temporary report is available in [Taurus.
-Audit 3.3.
-Collected Issues.ods](doc/audits/Taurus.
-Audit 3.3.
-Collected Issues.ods)
+Audit 3.3.CollectedIssues.ods](doc/audits/Taurus.Audit3.3.CollectedIssues.ods)

 ### Tools